hashicorp/learn-inspec/README.md

 # Usage

 Executing this code requires two containers.
-The inspec container is not actually required but is provided to minimize workstation requirements.
+The `inspec` container is not actually required but is provided to minimize workstation requirements via [`run.sh`](run.sh).
 The `inspec-target` is automatically spun up.
 You can also run it interactivly to debug using [`./target/interactive.sh`](target/interactive.sh)

 # Requirements